krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 ![alt text](/assets/humongous/1.jpeg "chart 1")

 Everything is normal except one spike in the middle.
-Let's look at GC stats in table:
+Let's look at GC stats in the table:

 ![alt text](/assets/humongous/2.png "chart 2")